How to become a Master Gardener

 What does it cost?

 The required 40 hour Master Gardener training differs depending on which training option your location provides as well as host site fees.
+Check with your county extension office for cost of the class.

 *Note: Training opportunities vary based on your local extension agent's availability.